Sheriff Isa

-Sheriff Isa (born 10 November 1990 in Sokoto, Nigeria) is a Nigerian football midfielder, who played for Chornomorets Odesa in the Ukrainian Premier League.
+Sheriff Isa (born 10 November 1990) is a Nigerian professional footballer who played as a midfielder.

 Career

 Isa started his career when he signed for Kano Pillars FC before the 2009-2010 season.
 He was fairly regular and a consistent performer during his first season in the Nigeria Premier League.
 Then he made a very promising start to the ongoing Nigeria Premier League 2010-2011, scoring two goals during the first 16 rounds of football.
 In July 2012 he signed a contract with Ukrainian club FC Olimpik.

 Isa was a member of the Nigeria national under-17 football team and winner of the 2007 FIFA U-17 World Cup in South Korea.